4-x/unicode-chess/README.md

 # Unicode Chess
-An small library for using and converting unicode chess piece symbols.
+An small class-based javascript library for using and converting unicode chess piece symbols.

 ## Usage